 • Users want it to be easy to find a space and have a personalized experience.

-• IT is faced many technologies to create a solution such as – desk reservation devices, visual indicators, and sensors to help monitor desk utilization.
+• IT is faced with many technologies to create a solution, such as – desk reservation devices, visual indicators, and sensors to help monitor desk utilization.

-A decade old portfolio without oversight resulted in a complex, niche in a niche lineup of a dozen unique devices that is confusing to customers and lagging behind the competition, ultimately not satisfying the user and their needs.
+A decade old portfolio without oversight resulted in a complex, niche in a niche lineup of a dozen unique devices that is confusing to customers, ultimately not satisfying the user and their needs.

 Design Objective